 Grilled veggies are an easy way to pump up the fiber on your plate, said Ansel.
 “Asparagus is an especially good pick as a 10-spear serving gives you 3.5 grams of fiber, including inulin,” explained Ansel.
 Inulin is a special kind of prebiotic fiber.
 Pair your asparagus with a grilled chicken breast to complete your delicious, healthy meal.

 Another great (and easy) way to get more prebiotic fiber in your life: Benefiber Chewables.
-These convenient, great-tasting chews are gluten free, and contain natural, prebiotic fiber.
-Here’s to living it up — and eating well — at your next barbecue!
+These convenient, great-tasting chews are gluten free and contain plant-based prebiotic fiber.
+Here’s to living it up — and eating well — at your next barbecue.